BHodl/bhodl-calculator/README.md

  * Debugger is active!
  * Debugger PIN:154-254-654
 ```
-Just point your browser to the address and your're good to go!
+Just point your browser to your <ip_address>:5000 and your're good to go!

 **To do**
 * Add safegard to prevent to much requests